RickWeber/100-days-of-code/r1-log.md

 I'll come back to this later.
 Or maybe I'll push the rest of today's work to tomorrow.
 We'll see how I feel after class.

+### R1D8 - 2020-08-05 part 2

+My brain just isn't wanting this right now.
+But I've got to do something, so I'm going to do the next coding item on today's todo list: I'm going to follow along with someone's TidyTuesday R broadcast.
+Less time on python, less time on this project, but a chance to reset my brain a little bit.